-This is an offering of an aggregate of shares of common stock of Sirius Satellite Radio Inc. The shares of common stock being offered by this prospectus supplement are shares that we will loan to Morgan Stanley Capital Services, Inc., an affiliate of Morgan Stanley & Co.
+This is an offering of an aggregate of 262,399,983 shares of common stock of Sirius Satellite Radio Inc., of which 183,679,988 shares are being offered on a fixed price basis.
+The shares of common stock being offered by this prospectus supplement are shares that we will loan to Morgan Stanley Capital Services, Inc., an affiliate of Morgan Stanley & Co.
 Incorporated, and UBS AG, London Branch, an affiliate of UBS Investment Bank, which affiliates we refer to as the "share borrowers."
 These shares are referred to in this prospectus supplement as the "borrowed shares."
 The share borrowers will sell a portion of the borrowed shares in a fixed-price offering expected to close concurrently with the Notes offering described below.
 After the fixed-price offering, the share borrowers will offer and sell the remaining borrowed shares in one or more registered public offerings at prevailing market or negotiated prices.

 Fixed Price to Public

+Per Share

+Total

 We will not receive any proceeds from the sale of the borrowed shares in this offering, but will receive a nominal loan fee from the share borrowers for the use of the borrowed shares.
 The share borrowers or their affiliates will receive all the proceeds from the sale of the borrowed shares.
-We have been advised by the underwriters for this offering that they, or their affiliates, intend to use the share loans and the short sales of the borrowed shares to facilitate transactions by which investors in XM Satellite Radio Inc.'s % Exchangeable Senior Subordinated Notes due 2014, which we refer to as the "Notes," and that are being offered in a concurrent private offering, may hedge their investments through privately negotiated derivatives transactions. of the borrowed shares will be initially offered at \$ per share, and the remaining borrowed shares will subsequently be sold at prevailing market prices at the time of sale or at negotiated prices.
+We have been advised by the underwriters for this offering that they, or their affiliates, intend to use the share loans and the short sales of the borrowed shares to facilitate transactions by which investors in XM Satellite Radio Inc.'s 7% Exchangeable Senior Subordinated Notes due 2014, which we refer to as the "Notes," and that are being offered in a concurrent private offering, may hedge their investments through privately negotiated derivatives transactions.
+183,679,988 of the borrowed shares will be initially offered at \$1.50 per share, and the remaining borrowed shares will subsequently be sold at prevailing market prices at the time of sale or at negotiated prices.
 We have also been advised by the underwriters for this offering that over the same period that the share borrowers will sell the additional borrowed shares, the share borrowers or their affiliates expect to purchase at least an equal number of shares of our common stock on the open market and/or to enter into derivative transactions providing them with a synthetic long position with respect to an equal number of shares.